Skip to main content

 • No grubs to target: By May, any grubs in your lawn are the holdovers from last year.
 These survivors are large and about to pupate.
 Most over-the-counter grub products (especially “season-long” preventives) do not work well on mature grubs.
 Those big spring grubs are relatively tolerant to insecticides and will soon stop feeding anyway as they transform to beetles.
 You’d essentially be trying to kill a stage that’s on its way out.

 • Preventive insecticides will degrade: Many grub control products for homeowners are preventive chemicals meant to kill new grubs as they hatch, not kill the old ones.
 These products (for example, those containing imidacloprid or similar ingredients) are typically applied in mid-summer and remain in the soil for a few weeks to months.
-If you put them down in early spring, they may leach or break down by late July when the new grubs actually arrive udca.info.
+If you put them down in early spring, they may leach or break down by late July when the new grubs actually arrive msu.edu.
 By the time eggs hatch, the concentration in the soil can be too low to be effective.
 In other words, a May application can fizzle out just when it’s needed, leaving your lawn unprotected despite the expense.

 • Grubs aren’t feeding actively in spring: Even if you use a fast-acting “curative” grub killer in spring (more on those later), its window of effectiveness is limited.
 Grubs stop feeding and start pupating by late May.
 For example, a product like Dylox (trichlorfon) can kill active grubs quickly, but if applied after mid-May, grubs may have already gone dormant to pupate, so the treatment does little.
 You’d be essentially spraying or spreading chemical with no target.